mickromash/Gore-Particles/README.md

     * You can choose what effects will or will not appear
     * Configurable size, speed and particles amount of the effects
     * Configurable color, brightness and trasparancy of the blood
-* Most of the mods settings are client-side and won't affect other users games when playing in multiplayer (server settings are marked with "🌐" symbol)

 * Bleeding wounds
 * Built in blood colours for vanilla monsters (like green blood for hell knight or blue for cacodemon)
 * Compatibility with other gameplay, monsters or gore mods
+* Client-side:
+   Most of the mod's options are only affecting one player's game, and event more, it won't cause desync if only one of the players will has the mod loaded, till all of the server options are turned off (server options are marked with the "🌐" symbol)
 #

 There is no actors in the mod, which lowers its impacto on the performance and makes most of the options client side